lahovniktadej/gatree/docs/index.rst

 The library's core objective is to empower users in creating and fine-tuning decision trees through an evolutionary process, opening avenues for innovative approaches to classification problems.
 GATree enables the dynamic growth and adaptation of decision trees, offering a flexible and powerful tool for machine learning enthusiasts and practitioners. 🚀🌿

+GATree is currently limited to classification tasks, with support for regression tasks planned for future releases. 💡

 Documentation
 -------------